 Take Action: Consider starting a blog with weekly or monthly posts on your website, or create a few checklists and other resources your clients could read on their own time to supplement their consultations with you.

-5. Turn Clients Into Brand Advocates
+5. Turn Clients Into Fans

 In almost any industry, few referrals are better than those from satisfied former or current clients.
 These happy clients often go on to become lead generating machines of their own.
 This is especially true when your services enable them to qualify for a life-changing purchase, such as a home or auto loan, or to bounce back from bankruptcy.
 As a brand advocate, these clients spread positive reviews of their experience with your credit repair services across their personal and social media networks.